 There’s something romantic about hopping on a train and travelling across the land.
 It makes even more sense in a vast country like Canada, which has beautiful and diverse landscapes.
-From the Canadian Rockies to the Atlantic Coast, here are 10 classic train trips to put on your wish list.
-All aboard!
+From the Canadian Rockies to the Atlantic Coast, there are some amazing Canadian train tips to put on your wish list.

-The diversity of Canada’s landscapes and beauty of Canada is showcased to travellers aboard VIA Rail’s The Canadian.
+The diversity and beauty of Canada’s landscapes are showcased to travellers aboard VIA Rail’s The Canadian.

 It passes through five provinces and offers eye-popping views of Canada’s natural treasures.

-The British Columbia-based company is celebrating their 25th anniversary and is the largest privately owned luxury tourist train company in the world.
+The British Columbia-based company is the largest privately owned luxury tourist train company in the world.